Frequently Asked Questions

 Reports and Evaluations

 Our reports are not a guarantee, valuation or appraisal, and we do not make any representation or warranty regarding our reports for the items within them.
 They are simply a means to help you understand and evaluate the items.
 Our items are viewed and graded in house, evaluated, and analyzed using grading systems at the time of the evaluation.
 Our reports on any item may be different based on circumstances such as who examined an item or the method used or human error.
 In that way the results may differ or may be subject to human error.
+Cultured Pearls grown in the Akoya Oyster are routinely processed or bleached using propriety methods and their typical nacre thickness range is .15 to .50 accord to the GIA (processing ).
+Other assessments, even those from the Gemological Institute of America (GIA), don't guarantee their findings.
+In fact, they often include disclaimers stating that the gem characteristics, including its grade, could change or differ upon further examination.

 American Pearl and its employees shall not be liable for loss or damage or any expense from any error that may result in an omission within a report or because it issued a report with errors or inaccuracies.
 Our company and its employees and/or agents shall not be liable for special, indirect or direct, exemplary or incidental or consequential damages including any lost profit, property as a result of any error or omissions in a report.
 Many of the items in our reports are gems that are not perfect and therefore the grading of them can vary and are subject to opinion.
 If you feel you received an item that did not match the purchased grade, we reserve the right to refund you and have the merchandise returned.
 Or we reserve the right to ship you another item that better matches the intended item you purchased.